kyoli48/simon-starwars/README.md

 - Add keyboard controls for accessibility
 - Create a tutorial mode for new players

-While ambitious, these features would help me learn more about full-stack development while making the game more engaging and social.
-I'm particularly excited about the backend integration, as it would give me experience with database design and API development beyond the simple endpoints I've worked with before.

 ## Video Walkthrough

-Add your screen recordings for specified implemented features here:
 [losing screen recording](https://www.loom.com/share/4bf93d3341504668994dba3fe576be7c?sid=1c67d9bf-78bb-4958-a41d-8ed88e1e2a78)\
 \
 Bonus features: